2024 UK gravel events - the best off-road races of the year

 14 April 2024

 The Haldon Heroic is a Gravel Ride/CX sportive set in the Haldon Forest Area, featuring scenic gravel trails that you'll self-navigate.
-Riders get chip timing, medals, and event t-shirts.
-There's also camping and post-ride massage services available!
+Riders get chip timing, medals and event t-shirts.
+There are also camping and post-ride massage services available.
 There are three route options: 81km, 54km or 24km.

 The price for entries starts at £32.50.